Live by Night

 Time Out says

-Affleck plays the invincible WWI-veteran-turned-outlaw Joe Coughlin, son of a high-ranking cop (Brendan Gleeson) and lover of a notorious mobster’s girlfriend (Sienna Miller).
-Forced to leave Boston once his affair with her takes a disastrous turn, he joins a rival family’s alcohol trade in Tampa.
-While in the thick of illegal operations, he falls in love with the sophisticated Graciella (Zoe Saldana) and faces off with a starlet-turned-preacher (Elle Fanning, reliably scene-stealing) and her corrupt cop father (Chris Cooper), both holding high stakes in Joe’s dealings.
+Adapting a novel by writer Dennis Lehane, a fellow Bostonian, Affleck plays Joe Coughlin, an invincible World War I-veteran-turned-outlaw, son of a high-ranking cop (Brendan Gleeson) and lover of a notorious mobster’s girlfriend (Sienna Miller).
+Forced to leave Boston once his romance takes a disastrous turn, Joe joins a rival family’s alcohol trade in Tampa.
+Knee-deep in crime, he falls in love with the sophisticated Graciella (Zoe Saldana) and faces off with a starlet-turned-preacher (Elle Fanning, reliably scene-stealing) and her corrupt cop father (Chris Cooper).

 Cast and crew